kinode-dao/kinode-book/src/cookbook/talking_to_the_outside_world.md

 Kinode communicates with the Kinode network using the [Kinode Networking Protocol](../networking_protocol.md).
 But nodes must also be able to communicate with the outside world.
-These recipes will walk through these communication methods.
+These recipes will walk through a variety of communication methods.
 Briefly, Kinode can speak both HTTP and WebSockets, and can operate as a client or a server for both.
 You can find the APIs for [HTTP client](../apis/http_client.md) and [server](../apis/http_server.md), as well as for [WebSockets](../apis/websocket.md) elsewhere.
 This document focuses on simple usage examples of each.